Promoting literacy through research, education, and advocacy

 We recognize the transformative power educators can have for students with dyslexia; we offer structured literacy webinars, workshops and training courses in French and English.

-Our annual Literacy & Learning Conference is an opportunity to learn from local, national, and international experts, and connect with our vibrant community of literacy learners.
+Our annual Literacy & Learning Educator Conference is an opportunity to learn from local, national, and international experts, and connect with our vibrant community of literacy learners.

 Outreach and Advocacy